junxit/us-congress-code/title-42/chapter-6a/sec-280b-1c.md

 ### Amendments

+2014—Subsec. (b)(3).
+Pub.
+L. 113–196 substituted “2020, commonly referred to as Healthy People 2020” for “2010, commonly referred to as Healthy People 2010” in introductory provisions.
 2008—Subsec. (b)(3)(A)(ii).
 Pub.
 L. 110–206, § 3(a), substituted “from hospitals and emergency departments” for “from hospitals and trauma centers”.
 2000—Subsec. (b)(3).
 Pub.
 L. 106–310, § 1301(a)(1), added par.
 (3).
 Subsec. (d).
 Pub.
 L. 106–310, § 1301(a)(2), substituted “anoxia due to trauma” for “anoxia due to near drowning” and inserted “, after consultation with States and other appropriate public or nonprofit private entities” after “Secretary determines necessary”.